 Next a pop-up window will appear asking “Are you sure you want to remove this model?”
 By clicking yes, this action cannot be undone.
 A pop-up window will appear asking whether you are sure that you wish to delete the selected model.
 Once you click Yes this action cannot be undone.

 Limiting User Visibility for Models & Categories

 A pop-up window will appear.
 Here, you can select what roles you would like to have visibility to that model.
-Additionally, a list of models will appear below the role options showing exactly which models will be affected by this change.
-When finished, click Save.
+Click Save.

 You have the ability to edit the visibility for an entire model category.